biocore/q2-katharoseq/README.md

 ## Use

 Computation assumes that the user has classified their 16S features against SILVA, and that the `FeatureTable[Frequency]` has been collapsed to the genus level.
 Please see the [`q2-feature-classifier`](https://docs.qiime2.org/2022.2/plugins/available/feature-classifier/classify-sklearn/) for detail on how to perform taxonomy classification, and the [`q2-taxa`](https://docs.qiime2.org/2022.2/plugins/available/taxa/collapse/) plugin for information on collapsing to a taxonomic level.
 If you need more information on how to process your data, please refer to one of the relevant tutorials that can be found [here](https://docs.qiime2.org/2022.2/tutorials/).
 For these examples, data from the Fish Microbiome Project (FMP): [Fish microbiomes 101: disentangling the rules governing marine fish mucosal microbiomes across 101 species](https://www.biorxiv.org/content/10.1101/2022.03.07.483203v1) paper will be used, and can be found in the `example` folder.

+For a less stringent filter, an appropriate value for `--p-threshold` would be around 50.
+For a more strict filter, use a value like 90, as shown below in the example.

 ## Read Count Threshold